Examinations Frequently Asked Questions (FAQs)

 Candidates possessing any qualification from the RCSEd are no longer eligible for the Part 2 FRCOphth.
 Any candidates holding RCSEd qualifications will need to pass the Part 1 FRCOphth an Refraction Certificate in order to progress to the Part 2 FRCOphth.

-You must bring photographic identification for verification to all College examinations.
+You must bring Government-issued photographic identification for verification to all College examinations, including the written exams at Prometric testing centres.

 Candidates may bring their own clinical equipment to an examination, if desired, however all items must be contained within a clear plastic pencil case or plastic bag.